owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

-What's worse, if the display of a view is based on conditions, for example in a multi-appearance application, you will find the determination logic leaked into many places in virews or controllers.
+What's worse, if the display of a view is based on conditions, for example in a multi-appearance application, you will find the determination logic leaked into many places in views or controllers.
 Again, this is fine for a simple Rails application.
-But it becomes unmanagable as the appplication growing more complex.
+But it becomes unmanageable as the application growing more complex.

 Let's think about an example: an e-commerce platform supports multiple stores and each store has its own customized UI to display a product.